 The New York Times

-To obtain access to The New York Times content, go to https://nytlicensing.com/ and click on “Register” in the top right corner.
-Complete the form and they will authenticate your account in 24 to 48 hours.
-We suggest you have one administrator from your company set-up an account since they can easily add more users to the account.
-Once authenticated, you can search The New York Time’s content and refine your search in a variety of ways including by media, subject, word count, and language.
+To obtain access to The New York Times content distribution platform, please send an email requesting access to Alex Smith (email@example.com) and he will set-up an account for your organization.
+We suggest you have one administrator from your company request an account since they can easily add more users to it.
+Once authenticated, you can search The New York Times’s content and refine your search in a variety of ways including by media, subject, word count, and language.

 Skipping Stones publishes high quality content focused on diversity, multicultural and international understanding, awareness and appreciation of nature, natural systems and ecology, social issues and personal development.
 Much of their content is generated by students under 18 and their educators and includes poems, news items, stories and folktales, as well as opinion and non-fiction pieces.